 The Fund aims to encourage cutting-edge, multidisciplinary research projects of the highest quality and especially seeks to support emerging collaborations involving a team of younger researchers.

-Grants will be awarded per funding cycle in each of the following fields:
+Grants will be awarded per funding cycle across all disciplines including:

 • Science, Technology, Engineering and Mathematics (STEM)

 • Sciences for Society (interdisciplinary STEM-HSS projects)